vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 We use a collaborative coding, versioning system called Git and a website called GitHub (http://www.github.com).
 Each project has its own GitHub code repository (or 'repo') and we use the same site to log development issues for everyone involved.

 GitHub issues are a powerful and effective way for everyone to log problems or suggestions whilst the site is under development.
-GitHub accounts are free and we encourage you to signup and let the team know your username.
+GitHub accounts are free and we encourage you to sign up and let the team know your username.
 You can receive alerts when issues are discussed or completed and see if other people have already ticketed your idea or problem.
 GitHub links nicely with email so you don't need to keep logging into the site to see how things are going.

 ___